Kintyre/ksconf/docs/source/install_advanced.rst

     -   If Python 3.x, is it greater than 3.4?
 (I'd like to drop 3.4, but lots of old distros still have it.)

  -  Do you have admin access? (root/Administrator; or can you get it?
 How hard?
 Will you need it each time you upgrade the ksconf?)
- -  Do you already have a large python deployment or dependency?
+ -  Do you already have a large Python deployment or dependency?
 (If so, you'll probably be fine.
 Use `virtualenv`_)
  -  Do you have any prior Python packaging or administration experience?
  -  Are you dealing with some vendor-specific solution?

-    -   Example: RedHat Software Collections – where they realize there software is way too old, so they try to make it possible to install newer version of things like Python, but since they aren't native or the default, you still end up jumping through a bunch of wonky hoops)
+    -   Example: RedHat Software Collections – where they realize their software is way too old, so they try to make it possible to install newer version of things like Python, but since they aren't native or the default, you still end up jumping through a bunch of wonky hoops)

 -   Do you have Internet connectivity? (air gap or blocked outbound traffic, or proxy)
 -   Do you want to build/deploy your own ksconf extensions?
-If so, the python package is a better option.
+If so, the Python package is a better option.
     (But at that point, you can probably already handle any packaging issues yourself.)

 Installation
 ------------

 There are several ways to install ksconf.
-Technically all standard python packaging approaches should work just fine, there's no compiled code or external run-time dependencies so installation is fairly easy, but for non-python developers there are some gotchas.
-Installation options are listed from the most easy and recommended to more obscure and difficult:
+Technically, all standard Python packaging approaches should work just fine as there's no compiled code or external run-time dependencies so installation is fairly easy.
+However, for non-Python developers, there are some snags.
+Installation options are listed from the most easy and recommended, to more obscure and difficult:

 Install from PyPI with PIP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The preferred installation method is to install via the standard Python package tool :command:`pip`.
 Ksconf
-can be installed via the registered `kintyre-splunk-conf`_ package using the standard python process.
+can be installed via the registered `kintyre-splunk-conf`_ package using the standard Python process.

 There are 2 popular variations, depending on whether or not you would like to install for all users
-or just play around with it locally.
+or test it locally.

 Install ksconf into a virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^